theQRL/documentation/docs/Use/Wallet/overview.md

 #### QRL Mobile Wallet

-THe QRL mobile wallet is available on both iOS and Android.
+The QRL mobile wallet is available on both iOS and Android.
 Search in the application stores or the links below.

 <span>
   <section class="row list_node_modules-@docusaurus-theme-classic-lib-theme-DocCategoryGeneratedIndexPage-styles-module">